 Displacement is a ubiquitous and puzzling property of language.
 Phrases are heard in one position but interpreted in two, both in their original position and in some other position that is silent, but grammatically possible.
-The sentence, "Which book will you read?"

-means roughly, "For which book x, you will read the book x," with the nominal phrase book heard in one position but interpreted in two.
+The sentence, "Which book will you read?" means roughly, "For which book x, you will read the book x," with the nominal phrase book heard in one position but interpreted in two.

-As an aside, we note that Chomsky again adds a reference to computational systems in support of his argument without fully detailing the logic of the connection:
+Chomsky again adds a reference to computational systems in support of his proposal:

 Displacement is never built into artificial symbolic systems for metamathematics, programming, or other purposes.
-It had long been assumed to be a peculiar and puzzling imperfection of natural language.